KaspaFunding/mixer1.0/README.md

 #### Revealing UTXOs

-1. Wait for at least 3 participants to commit
+1. Wait for all 10 participants to commit
 2. Click "Reveal UTXOs" on your session
 3. The system will automatically verify amount matching

 #### Building Transaction

-1. After all participants have revealed (3-10 participants)
+1. After all 10 participants have revealed
 2. Click "Build Transaction"
 3. Review the transaction details
 4. Sign your inputs (private keys stay local)